All Collections

 Written by Alex

-To start, remember: glucose is a compass - it’s not a GPS.
-It can tell you the direction to go, but you’ll rely on the rest of Veri’s features to understand where you are and where to go next.
+To start, remember: glucose is a compass, not a GPS.
+Your glucose values can tell you which direction to go, but you’ll need to rely on the rest of Veri’s features to gain an in-depth understanding of where you are and where to go next.

-This is a roundup of some of your most common questions on glucose measurements.
+Here is a roundup of some of your most common questions regarding glucose measurements.

 What should my glucose levels be?

 Just getting started?
-Your goal should be a fasting glucose under 100 mg/dL (5.6 mmol/L) a post-meal glucose under 140 mg/dL (7.8 mmol/L).
+Aim to maintain a fasting glucose of under 100 mg/dL (5.6 mmol/L) and post-meal glucose under 140 mg/dL (7.8 mmol/L).
 The post-meal window we consider is 2 hours.

-Sometimes you eat before your glucose has returned to baseline, so a good rule of thumb is to keep post-meal spikes under 20-40 mg/dL (1.1 - 2.5 mmol/L).
+We recognize that sometimes people may eat again before their glucose returns to baseline, so a good rule of thumb is to keep post-meal spikes under 20-40 mg/dL (1.1 - 2.5 mmol/L).

 Are glucose spikes bad?

-Therefore, trying to entirely eliminate natural fluctuations is not a healthy goal.
-While following extreme diets or completely avoiding an entire food category/macronutrient may flatten your glucose curve, these lifestyle strategies do not generally represent sustainable, balanced ways to achieving optimal lifelong health.
+Therefore, trying to eliminate natural fluctuations is not a healthy goal.
+While following extreme diets or completely avoiding an entire food category/macronutrient may flatten your glucose curve, these lifestyle strategies do not generally represent a sustainable, balanced way to achieve optimal lifelong health.

-What you want to avoid are the sharp increases and rapid falls in glucose often caused by things like processed carbohydrates - spikes outside of the range that we discussed above.
-Those lead to poor health outcomes (1)(2)(3).
+We suggest trying to avoid the sharp increases and rapid falls in glucose outside of the ranges mentioned above.
+Rapid changes in blood glucose values over time can lead to poor health outcomes (1)(2)(3).

-The third meal went beyond the target range and did not come down after 2 hours.
+However, the third meal went beyond the Target Range and did not drop until after 2 hours had passed.
 This is what we want to avoid.

-Your Meal Score is a good indication of whether the rise was severe.
-You want to aim for a Meal Score of 7 and above.
+Your Meal Score provides a good indication of how severe the rise is and we generally suggest that customers aim for a Meal Score of 7 and above.

 A biphasic curve or "double spike" is nothing to worry about!
 Learn more about this phenomenon from our blog.